72nd Air Base Wing: World War II

+108th Squadron O-47 (Note: Aircraft is North American O-47B, serial 39-108.
+Probably taken at Midway Airport.)

 The wing's first predecessor was organized during the Louisiana Maneuvers at Shreveport Municipal Airport, Louisiana as the 72nd Observation Group on 26 September 1941 as part of the United States Army's buildup prior to the country's entry into World War II.
 It drew its cadre from its three original squadrons.
 These were the 108th and 124th Observation Squadrons, two National Guard units that had been mobilized earlier that year, and the 1st Observation Squadron, a regular army unit.
 However, none of its assigned squadrons were located with group headquarters.
 The two National Guard squadrons remained at their prewar state stations, while the 1st Squadron was at Marshall Field, Kansas.
 A few days after activating, the group headquarters moved to Adams Field, Arkansas.
 The group's primary mission aircraft was the North American O-47, although it also flew the Stinson O-49 Vigilant.